ctucker/angular-snc-training/src/training.md

 # WebStorm / IntelliJ users

-There are run configurations for a lot of these steps included in the repository so you can do everything from inside the IDE.
+Run configs are provided to launch from within IDE.

 Add the configurations with:
 ```terminal